 Mojitos are also super easy to customize or make into a mocktail.
 Adjust the simple syrup more or less to taste.
 Toss in your favorite fruit while muddling the mint and lime to make a fresh mojito variation.
 Or use a fruit flavored syrup in place of the simple syrup.
 Swap the rum for a little more syrup and you have a delicious mocktail.
 Mojitos really are a super versatile drink!

 - White rum

 - Simple syrup

 Place the lime juice and mint in a highball glass.

 Muddle gently to break up the mint leaves.

 Fill the glass with ice and add the club soda.

 Give your drink a gentle stir and garnish with a sprig of mint and a slice of lime.

-- Changing up the flavor in your mojito is as easy as muddling some fruit in with the mint and lime.
+Changing up the flavor in your mojito is as easy as muddling some fruit in with the mint and lime.
 Any kind of fresh, ripe berry works great.
-Try strawberries, blueberries, or blackberries.
+Try strawberries, blackberries, or my blueberry mojito recipe.